nickshouse/DisHub/README.md

 - The bot will check the GitHub repository for new commits every minute.
 This frequency can be adjusted in the `@tasks.loop(minutes=1.0)` line in `bot.py`.

 - Be sure not to share your `.env` file or expose it in your public GitHub repository, as it contains sensitive tokens.

----

-This template provides an overview of the bot, setup instructions, available commands, and notes about usage.
-It can be expanded or customized as needed.